gvwilson/sensibleadventures/cloudherd/new.md

 make up a story, then tell yourselves you have to do something because that's what the story says."

 Sudden rage boiled up inside Noxy.
-"I'm going to tell my *anna*, and you can't stop me," she snarled.
+"I'm going to tell my *anna*," she snarled.
 Head held high, she stepped around the tiger and strode toward the square with stiff, angry steps.

 She was barely past the tanning shed when Little Gas came running toward her.
 "Noxy!
 Noxy!" he shouted.
 "Come quick!
 It's Grappa!"